 Throughout the course, quiz assignments will be given.
 These quizzes could relate to various course materials such as assigned readings, lecture materials, and writing exercises (such as rough drafts and outlines, for example).
-These quiz assignments will be averaged together and will determine 15% of your course grade.
+These quiz assignments will be averaged together and will determine 6% of your course grade.
 If a quiz assignment is not submitted by the due date, the quiz will receive a grade of zero.
 There will be no make-up quizzes.
-However, since everyone has a bad day every now and then, each student's two lowest quiz scores will be dropped.
-Each paper contributes a different percentage to your overall course grade as well.
 The MSV posttest will additionally count 5% toward your final class score.
+You will complete various writing exercises throughout the course; these will makeup 24% of your final grade.
+Finally, the four major essays will contribute a different percentage to your overall course grade as well.
 A chart of the course assignments appears below: